 GRADUATE PROGRAMS IN DETAIL

-The Department of Classics admits students into two graduate degree-granting programs and one certificate program:
+The Department of Classics admits students into two graduate degree-granting graduate programs:

 • Ph.D.

-The M.A. is a terminal master’s program whose students do not continue to the Ph.D.
-They may apply to do so if they wish.
-Students participate in this program part-time or full-time (see below).
+The M.A. is a terminal master’s program whose students do not continue on to the Ph.D.
+Students participate in this program on a part-time or full-time basis.

 M.A.